ptoche/piketty/slidify/lectures/Chapter 02/index.md

 - The 'conservative revolution' of Margaret Thatcher in the UK and Ronald Reagan in the US promised to 'roll back the welfare state.'
 - Government generosity was perceived as a cause of the relative decline of the United Kingdom and the United States.
 Economist Milton Friedman was perceived as a proponent of that view.
-- Milton Friedman: 'I am favor of cutting taxes under any circumstances and for any excuse, for any reason, whenever it's possible.'
+- Milton Friedman: 'I am in favor of cutting taxes under any circumstances and for any excuse, for any reason, whenever it's possible.'
 - Margaret Thatcher: 'There is no such thing as society'.
 - Conservatives see privatization, tax cuts, benefit cuts, as a reason for the growth revival of the 1990s.
 Others see it as a social disaster.
 - But the consensus among economists is that policies have had little or no impact on American or European economic growth.